China consumer show targets Volkswagen, Nissan, Mercedes

 SHANGHAI Car makers, including Volkswagen AG (VOWG_p.DE), Nissan Motor Co (7201.T) and Daimler AG's (DAIGn.DE) Mercedes Benz, said they are probing allegations aired late on Sunday by Chinese state TV that the firms oversold repairs and spare parts to drivers.

-The annual "3.15" consumer rights day investigative special, similar to CBS network's "60 Minutes" in the United States, also criticized Jaguar Land Rover [TAMOJL.UL] for gearbox problems in some cars.
+The annual "3.15" consumer rights day investigative special, similar to CBS network's "60 Minutes" in the United States, also criticised Jaguar Land Rover for gearbox problems in some cars.

 China is the world's top auto market, and media criticism can dent reputations and drag on sales. iPhone maker Apple Inc (AAPL.O) made a rare apology in 2013 after criticism on the show of its after-sales service.

-Mercedes and Jaguar Land Rover are already being probed by China for possible anti-competitive behavior.
+Mercedes and Jaguar Land Rover are already being probed by China for possible anti-competitive behaviour.
 The Chinese venture of German car maker Volkswagen was fined last year for price-fixing.

-Volkswagen, a target two years ago of the China Central Television (CCTV) show, was also criticized in an article ahead of the program for its handling of a recall of its Sagitar model car.
+Volkswagen, a target two years ago of the China Central Television (CCTV) show, was also criticised in an article ahead of the programme for its handling of a recall of its Sagitar model car.

-"We have paid close attention to CCTV reporting ... and we sincerely apologize for any inconvenience caused to our customers," said Volkswagen China spokeswoman Larissa Braun.
+"We have paid close attention to CCTV reporting ... and we sincerely apologise for any inconvenience caused to our customers," said Volkswagen China spokeswoman Larissa Braun.

 Nissan's China joint venture said it would set up a team to investigate the allegations and strengthen regulation of its service teams, according to a statement on its official microblog.

-Mercedes Benz said it would launch a probe and urged dealers to reform their behavior.
-Land Rover apologized to its customers on its official microblog and said it was working to resolve the issue.
+Mercedes Benz said it would launch a probe and urged dealers to reform their behaviour.
+Land Rover apologised to its customers on its official microblog and said it was working to resolve the issue.

 PIG'S BLOOD